clebert/powered-up/@powered-up/ble/README.md

 ### Installation problems under Node 10 on macOS 10.13.4

-For the BLE connection [noble](https://github.com/noble/noble/issues/791) is used, it needs xpc-connection on macOS, which currently cannot be build without errors.
+[noble](https://github.com/noble/noble/issues/791) is used to establish the BLE connection, it requires xpc-connection on macOS, which currently cannot be installed without errors.
 Until the problem is officially fixed, the following must be added to your `package.json` file:

 ```json
 "resolutions": {